seanhess/seanhess.github.com/_posts/2015-08-04-practical-haskell-getting-started.md

       putStrLn "Hello"
       putStrLn "World!"

-Your project folder should now look like the following.
-[Here's the full source if you get stuck][source].
+Your project folder should now look like this:

     my-project.cabal
     stack.yaml
     src/
       Main.hs

+[Here's the full source if you get stuck][source].

 Installing Dependencies and GHC
 -------------------------------